 Upperclassmen students reside in both traditional residence halls and suite-style spaces on both campuses.
-Moravian College also offers unique housing opportunities including organizational housing, fraternity and sorority housing, and gender-inclusive housing.
+Moravian College also offers unique housing opportunities including organizational housing, fraternity and sorority housing, and single gender, co-educational and gender-inclusive housing.
 Fraternity and sorority housing is limited to members of the respective organizations.

 Upperclass Housing Assignment & Selection Processes

 General Selection is the process by which returning students may choose their housing assignment and roommates for the upcoming academic year.
 Some students may choose their housing assignment through a Pre-Selection processes (medical placements, Greek Housing, and Organizational Housing).
 The Office of Housing & Event Management will assign students who do not participate in housing selection.

 Housing Options for Upperclassmen